DisCoTec/discotec.github.io/2019/coordination.md

 ## Main topics of interest

 Topics of interest encompass all areas of coordination, including (but not limited to) coordination related aspects of:
 * Theoretical models and foundations for coordination: component   composition, concurrency, mobility, dynamic, spatial and probabilistic aspects of coordination, logic, emergent behaviour, types, semantics;
 * Specification, refinement, and analysis of architectures: patterns and styles, verification of functional and non-functional properties, including performance and security aspects;
 * Dynamic software architectures: distributed mobile code, configuration, reconfiguration, networked computing, parallel, high-performance and cloud computing;
 * Nature- and bio-inspired approaches to coordination;
 * Coordination of multiagent and collective systems: models, languages, infrastructures, self-adaptation, self-organisation, distributed solving, collective intelligence and emerging behaviour;
-* Coordination and modern distributed computing: Web services, peer-to-peer networks, grid computing, context-awareness, ubiquitous computing, mobile computing;
+* Coordination and modern distributed computing: web services, peer-to-peer networks, grid computing, context-awareness, ubiquitous computing, mobile computing;
 * Coordination platforms for infrastructures of emerging new application domains like IoT, fog- and edge- computing;
 * Programming methodologies, languages, middleware, tools, and environments for the development and verification of coordinated applications;
 * Tools, languages and methodologies for secure coordination;